classicist/event_store/README.md

 # Get an aggregate's event stream
 client.event_stream

-# Get an aggregate's event stream starting from a sequence number
+# Get an aggregate's event stream starting from a version
 client.event_stream_from(347)

 # event_stream_from optionally takes a limit